gitairman/mermaid/README.md

     deactivate server
     Note right of browser: The browser executes the callback function that renders the notes
 ```
-> user creates a new note on the page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking the Save button.
+## SEQUENCE DIAGRAM: User creating a new note on page https://studies.cs.helsinki.fi/exampleapp/notes by writing something into the text field and clicking Save button.

 ```mermaid
 sequenceDiagram